 Rinse thoroughly and repeat if necessary.

-Deep Cleansing Shampoo for Dogs with Fleas and Ticks
+Homemade Dog Shampoo for Fleas and Ticks

 Homemade Dog Shampoo with Dawn